jsxstyle/jsxstyle/packages/jsxstyle-utils/README.md

 # jsxstyle-utils

-If you’re interested in digging around in the internals of jsxstyle, you’ve come to the right place.
-Runtime jsxstyle packages only contain framework-specific jsxstyle components. `jsxstyle-utils` exports the functions that provide specific features to both runtime jsxstyle and `jsxstyle-loader`.
+If you’re interested in digging around in the internals of jsxstyle, you’ve come to the right place. `jsxstyle` only contains React- and preact-specific jsxstyle components. `jsxstyle-utils` exports the functions that provide specific features to both runtime jsxstyle and `jsxstyle-webpack-plugin`.

 ## Core functionality